 }where

 such that ($x_i$, $y_i)$ is the position of the $i$-th megamaser on the sky, $\{\delta _{x},\delta _{y}\}$ are their respective errors, and $(x_{0},y_{0})$ represents the BH position.

-\subsection{Parameter fitting: priors and posteriors}
+\subsection{Parameter fitting: Priors and posteriors}

+The convention used by the MCP to allocate the origin of the reference system on the sky is to consider the brightest maser for NGC 5495, Mrk 1029, and NGC 1320 (see Gao et al. \cite{MCPIX}), whereas for NGC 1194, Kuo et al. (\cite{MCPIII}) chose the centroid of the redshifted and blueshifted masers for $y=0$, and the centroid of the systemic masers for $x=0$.
+We followed these works for NGC 1194, NGC 5495, and Mrk 1029.
+For NGC 1320, since systemic maser lines were not detected, we instead chose the reference position at the middle point between the geometrical centers of the highly frequency-shifted masers.
+Therefore, the BH offsets were calculated with respect to the latter referred positions.

-The convention used by MCP to allocate the origin of their reference systems at some position of the masers is to consider the brightest maser.
-In this paper, although we used the database of (\cite{MCPIII}, \cite{MCPIX} and \cite{MCPX}), we employed a rotated distribution of the masers to the horizontal axis.
-We apply this rotation by considering the reported position angle (P.A.) for the megamaser systems.
+In this paper, although we used the database of Kuo et al. (\cite{MCPIII}) and Gao et al. (\cite{MCPIX}), we employed a rotated distribution of the masers to the horizontal axis.
+We applied this rotation by considering the reported position angle (PA) for the megamaser systems.

-This statistical fit takes into account the positions in the plane perpendicular to the line of sight (LOS) of the water masers with their respective uncertainties in the positions and the frequency shift of the photons emitted by these masers.
+This statistical fit takes into account the positions in the plane perpendicular to the line of sight (LOS) of the redshifted and blueshifted water masers, with their respective uncertainties in both the positions and the frequency shift of the photons they emit.

-The BH parameters undergoing the Bayesian statistical fit are the mass-to-distance ratio $M/D$, the recessional redshift $z_{rec}$ as well as the horizontal offset $x_{0}$ and the vertical offset $y_{0}$ of the BH position.
-However, due to the characteristics of the masers distribution of individual galaxies, the model does not render the estimations of all the parameters for each case.
-For instance, for most of the fitted galaxies, the parameter $y_{0}$ cannot be estimated due to the thin character of the disc.
+The BH parameters that underwent the Bayesian statistical fit were the mass-to-distance ratio $M/D$, the recessional redshift $z_{rec}$, and the horizontal offset $x_{0}$ and the vertical offset $y_{0}$ of the BH position.
+However, due to the characteristics of the maser distribution of individual galaxies, the model did not render the estimations of all the parameters for each case.
+For instance, for most of the fitted galaxies, the parameter $y_{0}$ could not be estimated due to the thin character of the disk.

-Then, for the galaxies NGC 1194, Mrk 1029 and NGC 1320, we fix the scattering angle of maser features $ \delta \varphi $ to obtain the reduced $\chi ^{2}_{red}$ value close to unity.
-For NGC 5495 and J1346+5228, the $\chi ^{2}_{red}$ value is less than one.
-In the first case, the maser position errors are much larger than those shown in the rest of galaxies under consideration.
-In the second galaxy, there are only two highly frequency-shifted masers that lead to poor statistics (see Table \ref{tab:Results4par} and corresponding Figs. \ref{fig:posteriors1}-\ref{fig:posteriors2}).
+Then, for the galaxies NGC 1194, Mrk 1029, and NGC 1320, we fixed the scattering angle of maser features $\delta \varphi$ as indicated above.
+For NGC 5495, the $\chi ^{2}_{red}$ value was less than one.
+In this case, the maser position errors were much larger than those shown in the rest of galaxies under consideration (see Table \ref{tab:Results4par} and the corresponding Fig. \ref{fig:posteriors1}).